twming/ros2_master_tutorial/README.md

 <img src="https://github.com/twming/ros2_master_tutorial/blob/demo/img/img2.png" alt="img2" width="600">

-8. Typically, base_footprint_link (imagine this is the ground) has no geometry and dimension, but link to the robot
+8. Typically, base_footprint_link (imagine this is the ground) has no geometry and dimension, but link to the robot. base_link is offset above base_footprint_link by 0.1 (caster wheel diameter)
 ```
 <link name="base_footprint_link" />